telerik/ajax-docs/api/server/Telerik.Web.UI/GridClientEvents.md

 Gets or sets the client-side event which is fired when a  row is dropped.

+###  OnRowDragging `String`

+Gets or sets the client-side event which will be fired when a  row is being dragged.

 ###  OnRowDragStarted `String`

 Gets or sets the client-side event which will be fired when a  row drag starts.